UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 **DeconICA** stands for **Deconvolution of transcriptome through Immune Component Analysis**.

 The aim of the project is to adapt blind source separation techniques to extract immune-related signals from mixed biological samples.
-A great exaple of mixed biological sample is transcriptome measured in heterogenous tissue such as blood or tumor biopsy.
+A great example of mixed biological sample is transcriptome measured in heterogenous tissue such as blood or tumor biopsy.

 In this vignette we present short introduction to the blind source spearation techniques, the biological foundation of the problem and finally we walk you through examples on how to use [`deconICA`](https://github.com/UrszulaCzerwinska/DeconICA) R package.

-If you are intrested only in practical examples of [`deconICA`](https://github.com/UrszulaCzerwinska/DeconICA), skip directly to [Tutorial](#Tut) section.
+If you are interested only in practical examples of [`deconICA`](https://github.com/UrszulaCzerwinska/DeconICA), skip directly to [Tutorial](#Tut) section.

 You can access this documentation on the [DeconICA website](https://urszulaczerwinska.github.io/DeconICA/).